What Happens to your Body When Eating Inflammatory Foods

 Signs Your Diet Is Contributing to an Inflammatory Response

 Different people will experience a variety of different symptoms when eating a diet rich in inflammatory foods.
-This is one reason why it can be tricky to identify what foods (if any) are contributing to chronic inflammation.
+This is one reason why it can be tricky to identify which foods are contributing to chronic inflammation.
+This is something we focus on in our programs, helping individuals identify sources of food-induced inflammation that are leading to adverse symptoms.

-That said, added sugar and refined carbohydrates are pro-inflammatory for pretty much everyone.
-But when it comes to foods like gluten, dairy, soy, and eggs, you have to dig deeper to understand if the food is triggering an inflammatory response.
-In those with food allergies or sensitivities to these foods, the answer is likely yes.
-But you won’t know for sure until you’ve tested your tolerance to these foods.
+When it comes to common food allergens or sensitivities like gluten, dairy, soy, and eggs, you have to dig deeper to understand if the food is triggering an inflammatory response.
+This response is even more personalized to your body.
+If you have food allergies or sensitivities to these foods, eating them with contribute to inflammation.
+But it’s hard to know for sure until you’ve tested your tolerance to these foods.

 The responses you’ll experience after eating pro-inflammatory foods will likely range from mild to debilitating!
 If you regularly experience symptoms like diarrhea, bloating, sinus congestion, eczema, or acne, you’ll want to take a closer look at your diet.
 Even seemingly unrelated-to-food conditions like migraines, brain fog, and fatigue may actually be the result of a systemic, inflammatory response happening in your body.